Transport in Lincolnshire: Roads

 Being on the economic periphery of England, Lincolnshire's transport links are less well developed than many other parts of the United Kingdom.
 The road network within the county is dominated by single-carriageway A roads and the minor B roads rather than motorways or dual carriageways – the administrative county of Lincolnshire is one of the small number of UK counties without a motorway (the M180, the principal link between South Yorkshire and the North Sea coast, runs exclusively within the boundaries of North Lincolnshire).

-Three trunk roads are located in Lincolnshire, these are maintained by Highways England, a public owned company that is responsible for trunk routes across England.
+Three trunk roads are located in Lincolnshire, these are maintained by National Highways, a publicly owned company that is responsible for trunk routes across England.
 These are the A1, A46 & A52.

 Following a north–south axis, the most important route into and out of the county is the A1 (formerly the Great North Road) linking the county with London and south-east England as well as the important population centres of northern England and Scotland.
 The A1 is entirely a dual carriageway in Lincolnshire.

 The A46 reaches across the entire county, from Newark to Grimsby.
-The A46 is a trunk route between the county boarder near Newark to Lincoln, this section of road is almost entirely a Dual Carriageway, beyond Lincoln, the A46 is maintained by the local council and is entirely single carriageway.
+The A46 is a trunk route between the county border near Newark to Lincoln, this section of road is almost entirely a Dual Carriageway, beyond Lincoln, the A46 is maintained by the local council and is entirely single carriageway.
 The A57 is entirely Single Carriageway in Lincolnshire, West of the A1 it is a trunk route, East of the A1 it is maintained by the local council.

 Other important routes in Lincolnshire include the A15, A16, A17 & A158.
-The A15 & A16 run on the north–south axis, the with A16 being near the West coast, while the A15 being between the A1 and A16.
+The A15 & A16 run on the north–south axis, with the A16 being nearer to the East coast.
+The A15 lies between the A1 and A16.
 Both routes are almost entirely single carriageway with small amounts of dual carriageway in built up areas.
-The A17 & A158 run on the east–west axis, the with A158 being located north of the A17.
+The A17 & A158 run on the east–west axis; the A158 being located north of the A17.
 The A17 has the most rural dual carriageway distance of any of the roads in Lincolnshire, with Dual Carriageways being present at Beckingham, Sleaford & Holbeach.

 Partly because of its fast and flat (but deceptively undulating) roads, Lincolnshire has one of the worst road accident records of the UK counties (as measured in terms of road fatalities per head of population).
 In a national effort to cut the number of speed-related deaths and injuries, the county's residents became early guinea pigs in a programme to roll out speed cameras across the country.